Skip to Main Content

 To boost your chances of getting approved for a home equity loan with bad credit, focus on improving your debt-to-income ratio — how much you regularly have going out each month vs. how much you have coming in.
 You can do that by paying down outstanding balances on credit cards or other loans.

-Without a strong credit score, you will likely need more than the minimum 15 to 20 percent equity stake in your home to qualify.
-If you need help, a co-signer with good credit and working with a lender you already do business with can potentially help you score an approval.
-Write a letter of explanation describing why your credit score is low, especially if it has suffered a recent ding due to factors beyond your control – and/or you expect it to rebound shortly.
+Without a strong credit score, you will likely need more than the minimum 15 to 20% equity stake in your home to qualify.
+If you need help, finding a co-signer with good credit and working with your mortgage lender or another familiar lender can potentially help you score an approval.
+Write a letter of explanation describing why your credit score is low, especially if it has suffered a recent ding due to factors beyond your control — and/or you expect it to rebound shortly.

 How Bankrate rated the best home equity lenders for low or bad credit